Is your appetite out of control? Finished your meal, but want more?

-“We’ve lost touch,” says Dr Aria Campbell-Danesh (dr-aria.com), a behaviour psychologist who specialises in weight management.
+“We’ve lost touch,” says Dr Aria Campbell-Danesh, a behaviour psychologist who specialises in weight management.
 “The human appetite is designed to regulate the amount of food that our bodies need.
 However, in a society in which we’re bombarded with food advertising and high-sugar foods engineered to promote overconsumption, we’re off-kilter.”

 It sounds simple, but taking our relationship with food back to basics could be the solution.
 That means three balanced meals a day, enjoyed without distractions.
 Yet a survey by British Lion Eggs found that 29% of us eat just one meal a day.
 “Family responsibilities, relationships and work demands mean that mealtimes are frequently relegated in importance,” says Dr Aria.
 “We skip meals, eat in our cars and scoff a sandwich while checking emails.
 This all aids overeating.”
-So if you love eating while watching House of Cards, it could be showing on your waistline!
+So if you love eating while watching Netflix, it could be showing on your waistline!